-American Guild of Organists Singapore Chapter
+-American Guild of Organists Singapore Chapter

 “The American Faythe Freese. . . offers a well-planned and executed programme on the organ of Messiaen. . .Freese successfully captures the elusive atmosphere of Messiaen’s Offrande au Saint-Sacrement and Monodie, the mystic incandescence of Ordre XXV for Pentecost from Tournemire’s L’Orgue mystique, and Langlais’s spirit of wartime defiance in Chants Héroïque, de paix and de joie.”

-Choir and Organ on Faythe Freese at Sainte-Trinité CD
+-Choir and Organ on Faythe Freese at Sainte-Trinité CD

-The American Organist on Roaring Ranks CD
+-The American Organist on Roaring Ranks CD

 Concert Organist & Masterclass Teacher

-Dr. Faythe Freese, Professor of Organ at the University of Alabama School of Music, is in demand as a recitalist throughout the United States, Germany, Denmark, South Korea and Singapore.
-Dr. Freese is the recipient of the Indiana University Oswald Ragatz Distinguished Alumni Award for 2017.
-She is the first American woman to have recorded at L’Eglise de la Sainte-Trinité, Paris on the landmark instrument where Guilmant, Messiaen and Hakim were titular organists.
+Dr. Faythe Freese, Professor Emeritus of Organ at the University of Alabama School of Music, is in demand as a recitalist throughout the United States, Europe, South Korea and Singapore.
+Dr. Freese was the recipient of the Indiana University Oswald Ragatz Distinguished Alumni Award for 2017.
+She is the only American woman to have recorded at L’Eglise de la Sainte-Trinité, Paris on the landmark instrument where Guilmant, Messiaen and Hakim were titular organists.
 Her fourth compact disc entitled, Faythe Freese à l’Orgue de l’Eglise de la Sainte Trinité, has received critical acclaim in The Diapason, The American Organist and Tracker Magazine.
 Her fifth compact disc, recorded at Magdeburg Cathedral, Germany, entitled, The Freese Collection is Dr. Freese’s most recent release.
 The solo organ work entitled, The Freese Collection, a work by Dr. Pamela Decker, was commissioned and premiered by Dr. Freese in January 2013.
 Dr. Freese has also commissioned the following new works for solo organ: Passacaglia on BACH by Pamela Decker, To Call My True Love to My Dance by Naji Hakim, and Out of Egypt by John Baboukis.